-Cardinal John Henry Newman Towers houses faculty offices for the Department of Speech-Language Pathology/Audiology; administrative offices; and residence halls.
-Newman Towers also boasts Primo's, an innovative, market-style dining facility that provides students with an upscale food court, deli, bakery, and convenience store all in one location.
+Cardinal John Henry Newman Towers houses faculty offices for the Department of Speech-Language Pathology/Audiology, administrative offices, and residence halls.
+Newman Towers also boasts Primo's, a market-style dining facility that provides students with an upscale food court, deli, bakery, and convenience store all in one location.

 The Fitness and Aquatic Center opened in Fall 2000.
-The 115,000 square-foot facility features basketball, volleyball, and squash courts; the Mangione Aquatic Center, with a pool, diving area, and seats for 500 spectators; running tracks; an indoor climbing wall; a 6,000 square-foot fitness center; and smaller activity rooms and offices.
+The 115,000-square-foot facility features basketball, volleyball, and squash courts; the Mangione Aquatic Center with a pool, diving area, and seats for 500 spectators; running tracks; an indoor climbing wall; a 6,000-square-foot fitness center; and smaller activity rooms and offices.

-The Loyola Clinical Centers at Belvedere Square serve as a training venue for Loyola graduate students, as well as a multidisciplinary center for the greater Baltimore community by offering a holistic approach to assessment, treatment, and consultation for clients and their families.
-The unique collaboration of the Departments of Pastoral Counseling, Psychology, Speech-Language Pathology/Audiology, and Teacher Education affords a comprehensive evaluation to the Centers' clients, as well as a unique learning environment in the training and professional development of Loyola students.
+The Loyola Clinical Centers at Belvedere Square serve as a training venue for Loyola graduate students, as well as a multidisciplinary center for the greater Baltimore community.
+The Clinical Centers offer a holistic approach to assessment, treatment, and consultation for clients and their families.
+The unique collaboration of the Departments of Pastoral Counseling, Psychology, Speech-Language Pathology/Audiology, and Teacher Education affords a comprehensive evaluation process for clients, as well as a unique learning environment for the training and professional development of Loyola students.

-In Spring 1998, Loyola acquired a 3.79-acre parcel and building at 5104 York Road, a half-mile from the College's Baltimore Campus.
-The property provides additional parking facilities and is home to a variety of administrative offices such as printing services, the post office sorting room, the motor pool, shuttle bus operations, and administrative offices for the Department of Public Safety.
+In Spring 1998, Loyola acquired a 3.79-acre parcel and building at 5104 York Road, a half-mile from the Baltimore Campus.
+The property provides additional parking facilities and is home to a variety of administrative offices such as the Department of Public Safety/Campus Police, Transportation and Parking, and Printing and Mailing Services.